Positive definite matrices and the S-divergence: Discussion and Future Work

 \section{Discussion and Future Work}

-In this paper we studied the Symmetric Stein Divergence (\sdiv) on positive definite matrices.
-We derived numerous results that uncovered qualitative similarities between the \sdiv and the Riemannian metric on the manifold of positive definite matrices.
-Notably, we also showed that the square root of the \sdiv actually defines a metric; albeit one that does not isometrically embed into Hilbert space.
+In this paper we studied the \sdiv (and its square-root) on positive definite matrices.
+We derived numerous results that uncovered qualitative similarities between the \sdiv and the Riemannian distance on the manifold of Hermitian positive definite matrices.
+Notably, we showed that the square root of the \sdiv actually defines a distance, albeit one that does not isometrically embed into any Hilbert space.
+As an application, we briefly discussed the problems of computing means and medians using the \sdiv, and provided a fixed-point algorithm for computing medians of positive definite matrices.

 Several directions of future work are open.
-We mention some below. \begin{itemize} \item Deriving refinements of the main inequalities presented in this paper. \item Studying properties of the metric space $(\pd^d,\ssd)$ \item Characterizing the subclass $\Xc \subset \pd^d$ of positive matrices for which $(\Xc, \ssd)$ admits an isometric Hilbert space embedding. \item Developing better algorithms to compute the mean $GM_{\ld}$. \item Identifying applications where $\jsld$ (or $\ssd$) can be useful. \end{itemize}
+We mention some below. \begin{itemize} \item Deriving refinements of the main inequalities presented in this paper. \item Studying properties of the metric space $(\pd^d,\ssd)$ \item Characterizing the subclass $\Xc \subset \pd^d$ of positive matrices for which $(\Xc, \ssd)$ admits an isometric Hilbert space embedding. \item Developing better algorithms to compute the S-mean and the S-median. \item Identifying more applications where $\ds^2$ (or $\ssd$) can be useful. \end{itemize}

-We hope that our paper encourages other researchers to also investigate new properties and applications of the $S$-Divergence.
+We hope that our paper encourages other researchers to investigate new properties and applications of the $S$-Divergence.